re-nft/dookey-dash/README.md

 ## Introduction

+Note that the following design does not require us to build a contract.
+We could have gone a more decentralised option, but it would be more expensive, and would not give the lender such a good control of choosing who he wants to pick to delegate the sewer pass to.
+We want people who want to play the game to compete for the sewer pass.

 There will be no financial component.
 To avoid getting sued.
 And hopefully to avoid having pro players inflate the scores too much.